Dovahkiinlounge-Group/SteamAchievementManager/README.md

 # Steam Achievement Manager

-This is the code for SAM, originally released in 2008 by [Gibbed](https://github.com/gibbed), last major release in 2011, and last updated in 2013 (a hotfix).
-Since then, I have taken over the updates and continued enhancing the software.
+This is the code for SAM, originally released in 2008 by [Gibbed](https://github.com/gibbed), last major release in 2011, and last updated in Sep 16, 2024.
+Since 2024, I continued enhancing the software.

 [Download last release from](https://github.com/gibbed/SteamAchievementManager/releases/latest) - [Gibbed](https://github.com/gibbed) .